Saturday, 13 September 2014

 But if I could ever find that man, my need for my own country would go.
 And if I can never find him, I will be stuck with London and England till I die.

-Saturday 11 January 2014
+Saturday, 11 January 2014

 The seventh journey

-How could I be lonely in London?
+How could I be lonely here?
 I too am behind the Thames Barrier.
 I am warm.
 I am dry.
 My stuff is safe.
 The dark-skinned people in the restaurants, ticket offices and internet cafes serve me with great kindness.
 And I am popular with the Poles, Indians and Italians who run the hotels.

 I came in on December 4th, 2013 via the overnight ferry from Hook of Holland to Harwich.
 I thought I might be arrested on landing, so I had a slap-up three-course meal on the boat, costing almost forty pounds, one of the most expensive and one of the best meals of my life.
 Then I was up for a walk on deck, a leaf through the free copies of the Spectator, and an excellent night's sleep.
 At half-past-six in the morning I approached the mean and sleepy-looking male customs official at Harwich.